All Episodes

 Absolutely.

-I you know th th this is a uh I know it's a bugaboo question for people uh uh because the Democrats do seem more aligned, but look at the look at look at what their discipline gets them.
+This is a, I know it's a bugaboo question for people because the Democrats do seem more aligned.

-I mean, do you actually the Democrats have the ability to put their heads in the sand and ignore how things sound.
+I mean, do you actually, the Democrats have the ability to put their heads in the sand and ignore how things sound.

 They ignore the substance.